rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 ---
-title: "Amazon's Silent Sacking"
+title: "Amazons Silent Sacking"
 description: "Companies are fighting back for quiet quitting and it's having a big impact."
 date: 2023-12-30T07:29:31Z
-images: [/img/amazons-silent-sacking-banner.jpg]
+images: [/img/amazons-silent-sacking.jpg]
-thumbnail: /img/amazons-silent-sacking-banner.jpg
+thumbnail: /img/amazons-silent-sacking.jpg
 draft: false
 ---

+# Amazon’s Silent Sacking

 *This is not financial advice and I am not an expert.*

 Amazon has a stock problem.